 Prices typically range from the mid-$300,000s to $700,000 and higher depending on the building, views, parking, and HOA structure.

-Inventory is far smaller than apartments, which keeps pricing relatively firm.
+Inventory is far smaller than apartments, which keeps downtown condo and townhome pricing relatively firm.

-If you want condo and townhome living instead of a lease, you usually end up shopping in a few predictable places:
+If you want condo or townhome living instead of a lease, you usually end up shopping in a few predictable places: mid-rise condo-style buildings near Roosevelt Row, Central Avenue corridor buildings with views and security, and townhome pockets on the downtown edge as you move into Coronado, Encanto, Garfield, and Willo.

 Single-Family Homes

-Rare within the downtown core, but available in adjacent historic neighborhoods such as Roosevelt Historic District, Willo, Encanto, and Garfield.
+Single-family homes are rare within the downtown core, but available in adjacent historic neighborhoods such as Roosevelt Historic District, Willo, Encanto, Coronado, and Garfield.

 Willo tends to skew higher because the historic district brand is strong, the streets feel established, and the home styles are the kind people move here for: pre-war and mid-century homes, brick and stucco, bigger lots, mature landscaping, and a real neighborhood grid you can walk.